Yandex Cloud

 6. Under Network settings, select:

-• Cloud network for the cluster.
+• Cloud network for cluster deployment.

 • Security groups for the cluster network traffic.
-You may need to additionally set up security groups to be able to connect to the cluster.
+You may need to set up security groups to be able to connect to the cluster.

 7. Under Hosts, configure the hosts:

-• Availability zone: Select an availability zone.
+• Availability zone: Select the availability zone.

 8. Under DBMS settings: